 A map of Sweden that displays cities, highways, roads, lakes, and rivers.
-The elevation and satellite map highlights the Scandinavian Mountains and its vast number of lakes like Vänern, the largest in Sweden.
+The elevation and satellite map highlight the Scandinavian Mountains and its vast number of lakes like Vänern, the largest in Sweden.

 Sweden Satellite Map